toskumar/blog/micro/aws/machine-learning/FAQ.md

   * __SageMaker Studio Notebooks__ - The next generation of SageMaker notebooks that include AWS Single Sign-On (AWS SSO) integration, fast start-up times, and single-click sharing.
   * __SageMaker Experiments__ - Experiment management and tracking.
   * __SageMaker Debugger__ - Inspect training parameters and data throughout the training process.
   * __SageMaker Autopilot__ - Users without machine learning knowledge can quickly build classification and regression models.
+Autopilot supports 2 built-in algorithms at launch: XGBoost and Linear Learner.
   * __SageMaker Model Monitor__ - Monitor and analyze models in production (endpoints) to detect data drift and deviations in model quality.
   * __SageMaker Neo__ - Train machine learning models once, then run anywhere in the cloud and at the edge.
   * __SageMaker Elastic Inference__ - Speed up the throughput and decrease the latency of getting real-time inferences.
   * __Reinforcement Learning__ - Maximize the long-term reward that an agent receives as a result of its actions.
   * __Preprocessing__ - Analyze and preprocess data, tackle feature engineering, and evaluate models.
+  * __Distributed training__ libraries automatically split large deep learning models and training datasets across AWS GPU instances in a fraction of the time
   * __Batch Transform__ - Preprocess datasets, run inference when you don't need a persistent endpoint, and associate input records with inferences to assist the interpretation of results.
   * __Authentication__ - Onboard SageMaker Studio using SSO Authentication or IAM Authentication
   * __VPC__ - SageMaker Studio uses two VPCs.
 One VPC is managed by Amazon SageMaker and provides direct internet access.
 You specify the other VPC, which provides encrypted traffic between the domain and your Amazon Elastic File System (EFS) volume.
+  * __Kubernetes__ is an open source system used to automate the deployment, scaling, and management of containerized applications.
+  * __Kubeflow__ Pipelines is a workflow manager that offers an interface to manage and schedule machine learning (ML) workflows on a Kubernetes cluster.
+  * __Automatic Model Tuning__ is supported in SageMaker for all built-in algorithm and arbitrary algorithm through Docker images.
+Bayesian Optimization is used a Model tuning algorithm.

 ### SageMaker Security
 * __Security of the cloud__ – AWS is responsible for protecting the infrastructure that runs AWS services in the AWS Cloud.